wegotpop/principles-and-practices/practices/retrospectives/functional-retrospective.md

 Whether something went well or not is entirely based on how you feel it about.
 The items are grouped by theme so it's not uncommon to have the same topic containing elements that are positive and negative.

-There is also some wriggle room, typically new starters get a "Went Well" topic even though there isn't anything to discuss and there may have been problems during the onboarding process.
+There is also some wriggle room, typically new starters get a "Went Well" topic even though there isn't anything to discuss or there have been problems during the onboarding process.

 ### Try to participate